jojozhuang/jojozhuang.github.io/_note/notes/aws-certified-solutions-architect-associate2.md

 ![image](/public/images/note/9160/7-2-create-route-tables-8.png)
 Now, the first subnet is associated with the public route table.
 ![image](/public/images/note/9160/7-2-create-route-tables-9.png)
 If we check the subnet associations of the main route tables, the first subnet is not there anymore.
-Now we have the private subnet and public subnet as well.
+Now we have the private subnet and the public subnet.
 ![image](/public/images/note/9160/7-2-create-route-tables-10.png)
 Create instance for web server, select the second AMI.
 ![image](/public/images/note/9160/7-2-create-instance-1.png)